masson-js/Cybersecurity/Notes/SANS_401_NC&NE/readme.md

 **Packet Sniffing** - refests to the capture (and analysis) of the traffic of a network ( the network's communication)

-**Packet Missrouting and Routing Table Poising** - with packet missrouting, a router's configuration is manipulated such that traffic is no longer routed prperly; trafic might be routed to non-existent network locations, or looping.
+**Packet Missrouting** and **Routing Table Poising** - with packet missrouting, a router's configuration is manipulated such that traffic is no longer routed prperly; trafic might be routed to non-existent network locations, or looping.
 RTP - the adversary convinces a router to update it's routing table, resulting in traffic redirection.

+## Network Attacks against Switches

-## Sampling of possible switch attacks:
+Sampling of possible switch attacks:
+* **CDP** Information Disclosure
+* **MAC Flooding**
+* **DHCP** Manipulation
+* **STP** Manipulation
+* **VLAN** - Hopping

-**CDP Information Disclosure** - CISCO Discovery Protocol - Lack of encryption and authentication enables data interception, man-in-the-middle attacks, or DoS via spoofed packets.Open ifo about OS, Ports and other in Packets via Switches
+**CDP** Information Disclosure - CISCO Discovery Protocol - Lack of encryption and authentication enables data interception, man-in-the-middle attacks, or DoS via spoofed packets.Open ifo about OS, Ports and other in Packets via Switches